Physical Sciences

 Guang-Liang Li

 Abstract: Bell tests and Bell's theorem used to interpret the test results opened the door to quantum information processing, such as quantum computation and quantum communication.
 Based on the erroneous interpretation of the test results, quantum information processing contradicts a well-established mathematical fact in point-set topology.
 In this study, the feasibility of quantum computation and quantum communication is investigated.
-The findings are as follows. (a) Experimentally confirmed statistical predictions of quantum mechanics are not evidence of experimentally realized quantum information processing systems. (b) Physical carriers of quantum information do not exist in the real world. (c) Einstein's ensemble interpretation of wave-function can eliminate inexplicable weirdness in quantum physics.
+The findings are as follows. (a) Experimentally confirmed statistical predictions of quantum mechanics are not evidence of experimentally realized quantum information processing systems. (b) Physical carriers of quantum information coded by quantum bits (qubits) do not exist in the real world. (c) Einstein's ensemble interpretation of wave-function not only will eliminate inexplicable weirdness in quantum physics but also can help us see clearly none of quantum objects in the real world carry quantum information.
 The findings lead to an inevitable conclusion: Without carriers representing quantum information, physical implementations of quantum information processing systems are merely an unrealizable myth.
+Examples are given for illustrating the reported results.
+For readers who are unfamiliar with point-set topology, the examples may alleviate difficulty in understanding the results.

 Article